heymrtoufiq/Joomshaper/README.md

 ## Problems during installation
 1. Go to below path
 installation\sql\mysql\sample_data.sql
-2. Open sample_data.sql in notepad
+2. Open sample_data.sql in sublime or any editor
 3. Find out InnoDB and replace all InnoDB to MyISAM